-The differences among the three terminologies are simple.
-Their definitions are straightforward, so it makes any business decision easier to process later on.
+The differences among the three terminologies and their associated norms are simple.
+Their definitions are straightforward, making any business decision easier to process later on.

-As mentioned previously, an offshore team (also referred to as an offshoring team) comprises company employees working in another country.
+As mentioned, an offshore team (also referred to as an offshoring team) comprises company employees working in another country.
 Businesses of all shapes and sizes from various industries can take advantage of offshoring.
-This is viable when there’s a talent shortage in your country—which is especially immense for the software industry.
+This is viable when your country has a talent shortage—which is especially immense for the software industry.

-But when you say “onshore,” it means you’re hiring employees to handle business processes and other tasks within the same country.
+But when you say “onshore,” you hire employees to handle business processes and other tasks within the same country.
 Doing so ensures everyone is on the same workday schedule.
 You don’t need to adjust to any time zone or cultural differences since you’re within the same region, so to speak.

 Hiring an offshore team has its pros and cons.
 Are you thinking about how to counter the challenges of managing a team far from you?
 Then here are some thoughts on offshore teams, alongside tips to keep them efficient and productive.

 Guide your offshore team towards success by discussing your project goals clearly.
 Let them know how you want the results to look like.

-Set proper expectations at the start of the project, so that everyone is on the same page.
+Set proper expectations at the project’s start so everyone is on the same page.
 Most importantly, define project milestones to measure the progress of the project.
 It is also efficient if you appreciate every milestone accomplished by the team and give them rewards from time to time.

 For example, you want to hire an offshore development team in the Philippines.
-In doing so, you need to provide a full product brief—it should detail the necessary functionalities and deadlines.
-Moreover, you should define other specific requirements, such as the schedule of deployment and testing specifications, among others.
+In doing so, you must provide a full product brief detailing the necessary functionalities, deliverables, and deadlines.
+Moreover, you should define other specific requirements, such as the schedule of deployment, testing specifications, and expected deliverables.

-To ensure better collaboration, schedule regular meetings with the team.
-Set the schedule ahead of time, so everyone can also manage their tasks accordingly.
-And, find a time that is both convenient for you and the team.
+To ensure better collaboration, schedule regular meetings with the team at consistent intervals.
+Set the schedule ahead of time so that everyone can manage their tasks accordingly.
+And find a time that is convenient for you and the team.

-Before the meeting, it is ideal to send an agenda, too.
-This way, if you need any reports or other updates, you can discuss them during the meeting instead of putting them off until your next call.
+Before the check-in meeting, it is ideal to send an agenda, too.
+If you need any reports or other updates, you can discuss them during the meeting instead of putting them off until your next call.

 Remember that regular, effective communication, fostered by openness, a cornerstone of employee engagement, is the key to managing your offshore team better.
-It helps you fend off major problems and enables you to resolve existing ones as soon as you can.
+It helps you fend off major problems and resolve existing ones as soon as possible.

 As much as possible, try to assign a project manager for your offshore team at the chosen location.
 Look for someone who has excellent project management and communication skills.